mrmeku/brackets-closure-linter/README.md

 Files
 ___
-main.js:
+- main.js:
-  Sets up menu items for `fixjsstyle` and `fixjsstyle on save` When brackets is ready, `gjslint` is regestered to lint both a javascript html closureLinterDomain.js:
+  - Sets up menu items for `fixjsstyle` and `fixjsstyle on save`
+  - When brackets is ready, `gjslint` is registered to lint both a javascript html
+- closureLinterDomain.js:
-  A node instance which creates a temporary file copied from the editor's current text and runs the closure linter closure_linter/:
+  - A node instance which creates a temporary file copied from the editor's current text and runs the closure linter
+- closure_linter/:
-  Google's closure linter
+  - Google's closure linter